Everything you need to know to plan the perfect 3 days in San Francisco itinerary!

 To kick off 3 days in San Francisco, jump on the N Judah light rail.
 Ride it until the very end to the Ocean Beach stop.

 To be clear, this isn’t a day at the beach.
-The water is often quite frigid here and the weather can change in an instant.
+The water of the Pacific Ocean is often quite frigid here and the weather can change in an instant.

-It’s a beautiful beach, though, and is a great place for a leisurely stroll.
+Ocean Beach is beautiful, though, and is a great place for a leisurely stroll along the Pacific Ocean.

 Plus, you can go from the beach straight into the next stop.